FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 2 - Requirements Document.md

 -------

 ##5.
 Glossary

+**django**: Web framework that is open source.
+Follows similar style to model-view-controller, except the framework become the controller.
+Architectual pattern is called model-view-template, with template relating to view in MVC.

 **python**: General purpose language.
 Highly readable code that is not very verbose.
 Has dynamic typing.

-**django**: Web framework that is open source.
-Follows similar style to model-view-controller, except the framework become the controller.
-Architectual pattern is called model-view-template, with template relating to view in MVC.
+**RDBMS**: Relational Database Management System.

 **SaaS**: Software-as-a-Service is defined as a software licensing model that is subscription based.
 It enables a user to have access to some business application that they can use for their own unique purposes.